samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

-* `allowInsecureIPStackConnection` (*Type inferred from the provided value*): The Free IPStack Subscription Plan does not support HTTPS connections.
+* `allowInsecureIPStackConnection` (string; *Type inferred from the provided string value*): The Free IPStack Subscription Plan does not support HTTPS connections.
 For more information refer to https://ipstack.com/plan.
 Console display name: "Allow Insecure ipstack Connection?".
 * `apiKey` (string): The ipstack API key to use the service.
 Console display name: "API key".